 You’ll find everything that you know (and love) from the TV station on

 PBS Kids Video.
 Not only can your child watch their fave shows (think Daniel Tiger’s Neighborhood, SUPER WHY!, and Sesame Street), but they can also see brand new videos every Friday.
 The app is free, and doesn’t require a login or subscription to watch.
 5 Sago Mini Friends

 When an in-person playdate just isn’t an option, your child can always have a virtual one with the

 Sago Mini Friends app.
-Ideal for ages 2-4, kids can visit a friend, play dress up, have a snack — even help build a birdhouse.
+Ideal for ages 2 to 4, kids can visit a friend, play dress up, have a snack — even help build a birdhouse.
 You can play the app without WiFi, and allows your child to learn fundamental skills such as sharing and being a good friend.
 6 Fish School – 123 ABC for Kids

 free aquatically-themed app for toddlers has eight activities to help kids learn and explore.
-In addition to learning letters, colors, shapes, and numbers, your child can even learn how to count from 1-20.
+In addition to learning letters, colors, shapes, and numbers, your child can even learn how to count from 1 to 20.
 The fish swim around to form shapes, letters, and numbers to inspire even more learning.
 7 Toca Doctor

-Your child can get a crash course in human anatomy, thanks to
+Your child can get a quick course in human anatomy, thanks to

 Toca Doctor.
 Designed to let your child be doctor for a day, your mini medical expert will get to examine a patient to see what ails them.
 There are 21 puzzles and games to play, all of which take place inside a human body.
 As your child learns about germs, it can be a great learning opportunity to teach them the importance of hand hygiene.
 8 Monkey Preschool Lunchbox